vowstar/k210-linux-nommu/linux-kernel/Documentation/filesystems/fsverity.rst

 FS_IOC_MEASURE_VERITY
 ---------------------

-The FS_IOC_MEASURE_VERITY ioctl retrieves the measurement of a verity file.
-The file measurement is a digest that cryptographically identifies the file contents that are being enforced on reads.
+The FS_IOC_MEASURE_VERITY ioctl retrieves the digest of a verity file.
+The fs-verity file digest is a cryptographic digest that identifies the file contents that are being enforced on reads; it is computed via a Merkle tree and is different from a traditional full-file digest.

 This ioctl takes in a pointer to a variable-length structure::